-The inflorescence is a dense rounded cluster of flowers in the upper leaf axils.
+The inflorescence consists of a number of dense rounded cluster of flowers in the upper leaf axils.

-The flowers are small, 3/8 inch long, not stalked, 5-parted, and tightly fill the cluster.
+The flowers are small, 3/8 inch long, not stalked, 5-parted, and tightly fill the clusters.
 The flowers are cream color with a pinkish-purple throat.
-Like most pea flowers the upper petal, or standard, is the largest and has the coloration in the throat.
+Like most pea flowers the upper petal - the standard or banner petal - is the largest and has the coloration in the throat.
 Two petals form laterals that project forward and partially enclose the remaining two petals which form a keel.
 Within the keel are the reproductive parts.
 The outer calyx has 5 long linear light green pointed lobes, subtended by small bracts and all the outside of the calyx is covered with fine hair.

 Seed: The flower heads mature to crimson brown, producing a ovate to oblong hairy pod that is only half as long as the calyx lobes and usually contains one seed.
 These remain on the stem, with a muted brown color, after the leaves have dropped.
 Seeds only need 10 days of cold stratification for germination but if the hulls remain on the seed, scarification is also needed.
 An addition of a specific inoculum is also beneficial.

 Habitat: Round-headed Bush Clover grows from a taproot with subsurface branching roots.
 It prefers sunny, drier locations with well drained soils such as sandy loam.
 Established plants are drought tolerant.
 As a legume the plant is nitrogen fixing.